 Do you want one do-it-all shoe or a quiver of options for different adventures?
 If you are new to hiking, it's likely that a versatile, do-everything shoe fits your needs.
 But, if you have specific priorities and a bigger budget, two or more pairs of specialized shoes could give you focused performance.
 Keep in mind that a shoe designed for hiking is only part of your adventure footwear quiver, which might already include boots, trail running shoes, approach shoes, etc.

 It's no secret dry feet provide more comfort and warmth than wet ones.
 Moisture and water in the footbed also increase the likelihood of blisters.
 The trade-off for solid waterproofing is lower breathability, warmer feet, and a higher price tag.
-Most of the shoes we reviewed had a waterproof liner, except for theVasque Juxt and Merrell Moab 2 Ventilators.
+Most of the shoes we reviewed had a waterproof liner, except for the Salewa Wildfire Edge, Vasque Juxt, and Merrell Moab 2 Ventilators.
 Many of the models that we tested come in both standard and "waterproof" options.
 (Usually a designation in the name like "GTX" for Gore-Tex or "dry" give it away.)
-Popular liners include options from Gore-Tex or eVent, while some manufacturers, like Keen and Columbia, use a proprietary membrane.
+Popular liners include options from Gore-Tex or eVent, while some manufacturers, like Keen, use a proprietary membrane.
 We chose to test the waterproof versions as much as possible because the average hiker encounters wet conditions often, from water crossings to muck and slush to precipitation and more.
 Unless you're only hiking in Death Valley - and hey, even they get rain sometimes - it usually makes sense to have a pair with a waterproof liner.

 Cleaning and treating your footwear increases its life expectancy.
 Mud and sand left on the upper create premature wear.
-Warm water and a soft brush are your best tactic for cleaning.
+Warm water and a soft brush is your best tactic for cleaning.
 Nikwax offers a line of leather and fabric conditioners, including products for suede leather and synthetic fabrics.
 Common wear areas, like the flex points on the forefoot and seams that are prone to scuffing, can be reinforced.
 Applying Gear Aid Seam Grip or a similar sealer keeps out dirt and sand, prolonged use, and has the added benefit of keeping water out.

-— Ross Robinson
+— Ryan Huetter and Ross Robinson